American philosophy: Pragmatism

-The most influential school of thought that is uniquely American is pragmatism.
-It began in the late nineteenth century in the United States with Charles Sanders Peirce, William James, and John Dewey.
-Pragmatism begins with the idea that belief is that upon which one is willing to act.
-It holds that a proposition's meaning is the consequent form of conduct or practice that would be implied by accepting the proposition as true.
+The most influential, uniquely American school of thought is pragmatism, most notably including Charles Sanders Peirce, William James, and John Dewey, all of whom published articles in the Journal of Speculative Philosophy.
+Pragmatism asserts belief is that upon which one is willing to act; a proposition's meaning is the consequent form of conduct implied by accepting the proposition as true.